 This Section describes the algorithm of allocating the emissions from a flight segment between the AREA emissions sources of a voxel grid (X, Y, Z).
 AEDT and EDMS use conceptually the same splitting algorithm.
-EDMS's two-dimensional version of the algorithm is implemented in the getDistanceFractions method of the CEmisSegment class.
-AEDT's three-dimensional version of the algorithm is implemented in the SplitFlightSegment method of the EmissionsBaseGrid2 class.
+EDMS implements two-dimensional version of the splitting algorithm, while AEDT implements three-dimensional version of the splitting algorithm.